Coderockr/backend-test/README.md

 6. Create a user in the users_create route.
 7. Create and copy the token in the login_create route.
 8. Click in the "Authorize 🔒" button.
-9. Enter "Token " + your token and then in "Authorize" button.
+9. Enter "Token {token}" then press the "Authorize" button.
 10. Now you're ready to interact with the API.

 ### Extra instructions.